directus/directus/docs/app/user-directory.md

 A User's profile page can be accessed from the User Directory or by clicking the User Menu at the bottom of the [Module Bar](/app/overview/#_1-module-bar).
 The profile page has the same features and functionality as the [Item Page](/app/content-items/).
-Administrators can customize the fields on this page, but the following are available by default.
+Administrators can customize the Fields on this page, but the following are available by default.

 ### User Details